What is Malware?

 - Installing applications

-Also be careful of permission requests when authorising software or installing programs.
+Be careful of permission requests when authorising software or installing programs.

 Make sure you double check email authenticity before clicking any links or enabling to load remote content if you email program.
 As well as make sure you have anti-virus software running to help mitigate attacks or part of the attacks.